Partner Lifecycle12 min read

 • Assign a dedicated partner manager as single point of contact

-• Use self-service onboarding portals to scale efficiently
+• Use a simple self-service submission process to scale efficiently

-• Set first-deal targets and celebrate early wins
+• Set first-referral targets and celebrate early wins

-Success Metrics: Onboarding completion rate, time-to-first-deal, certification pass rate, portal activation
+Success Metrics: Onboarding completion rate, time-to-first-referral, partner confidence, submission-process activation

 ⚠️ Common Mistake:

-Many companies overwhelm new partners with too much information too quickly.
-Focus onboarding on the minimum viable enablement needed to register and close the first deal, then layer in advanced training.
+Many MSPs overwhelm new referral partners with too much information too quickly.
+Focus onboarding on the minimum viable enablement needed to submit and convert the first referral, then layer in advanced training.

 Stage 3: Enablement & Training

-Objective: Continuously equip partners with updated knowledge, skills, and materials to effectively sell and support your solution.
+Objective: Continuously equip referral partners with updated knowledge, talking points, and materials so they can confidently spot opportunities and introduce your managed services.

 Key Activities:

-• Provide sales playbooks, battlecards, and objection handling guides
+• Provide referral talking points, FAQs, and objection handling guides

-• Share customer case studies and proof points
+• Share client case studies and proof points

 • Update marketing assets (decks, one-pagers, videos)